animal-tree/BrokenWisdoms-NewDraft/2-Opposing-views.md

 > [!WARNING]
 > ### Resisting Kundalini rising
 >
-> I think, despite the delusions/psychosis, all of this, including the tongue-swallowing, had something to do with "Kundalini rising."
+> I think, despite the delusions/psychosis, all of this, including the tongue-swallowing, had something to do with Kundalini rising, you know, on account of the many months of physical sensations and meditative transcendent experiences that weren't delusional amid many disciplines.
 >
 > There is also some evidence that I was trying to "abort" the Kundalini "rising":
 >